JackYFL/IndustryEQA/README.md

 }
 ```

 ## 🙏 Acknowledgements

-This codebase is built based on OpenEQA repository, we sincerely thank OpenEQA for xxxxxxxx.
+This project's codebase is adapted from the [OpenEQA](https://github.com/facebookresearch/open-eqa).
+We sincerely thank the OpenEQA authors for making their code publicly available.